dstackai/dstack/docs/blog/posts/vastai.md

 ---
-title: "Accessing the GPU marketplace with Vast.ai and dstack"
+title: "dstack 0.12.3: Vast.ai integration"
 date: 2023-11-21
 description: "With dstack 0.12.3, you can now develop, train and deploy gen AI models using affordable cloud GPUs."
 slug: "vastai"